The Week Ahead - 1/12/24

 Breadth

-The McClellan Summation Index ("what the avg stock is doing") trying to turn higher after falling to the least since Nov ‘23.
+The McClellan Summation Index ("what the avg stock is doing") turned back down after starting to hook higher the previous week now the least since Nov ‘23.

-% of stocks over 200-DMAs continued its bounce this week from the least since Nov ‘23 on the NYSE and from the least since Aug on the Nasdaq.
-The latter is in much better shape than the former, although the NYSE did at least hold the 50% mark.
+% of stocks over 200-DMAs turned back lower after seeing a 2-week bounce, now the least since Nov ‘23 on the NYSE and since Sept on the Nasdaq.
+The latter is better shape than the former, which is now under 50%, although both have now put in another lower high and are making lower lows.

 Other breadth stuff: